 Advancing Solar Codes & Standards

-Make your visit to California Solar Expo even more productive by attending SEIA’s Annual Codes & Standards Symposium.
-This is your opportunity to keep current on the on-going development and completion cycles of the relevant requirements and to help shape the future of solar regulations to keep solar a viable and thriving market.
+Stay current on the on-going development and completion cycles of the relevant requirements and help shape the future of solar regulations.
+Together we will ensure that solar is a viable and thriving market.

 SEIA's Codes & Standards Symposium is specifically designed by and for solar codes & standards professionals and their colleagues in research, design, engineering, regulatory affairs and marketing.
 This symposium will cover the most up-to-date, impactful issues that have the potential to drive further expansion of solar as well as those issues that have the potential to constrain solar growth and how to best address those challenges.